Built by Flowdesk — ex‑FlowCrypt (iOS + Chrome Ext.). Privacy apps, E2EE systems, native & mobile.See workcontact@flowdesk.tech

 Flowvault FAQ

-Questions we get (or expect to get) about our zero-knowledge encrypted notepad, the Markdown preview with security-first defaults (blocked HTML, click-to-load external images, no-referrer external links, locally-highlighted code blocks), Bring-Your-Own-Storage local vaults stored as a single .flowvault file on your device, the trusted handover to a beneficiary, drand-backed time-locked notes, Encrypted Send, .fvaultencrypted backups and restore, and how Flowvault compares to ProtectedText, Standard Notes, CryptPad, and other alternatives.
+Questions we get (or expect to get) about our zero-knowledge encrypted notepad, the Markdown preview with security-first defaults (blocked HTML, click-to-load external images, no-referrer external links, locally-highlighted code blocks), the Cmd+Kcommand-palette search that runs entirely in memory over the notebooks you've already unlocked, Bring-Your-Own-Storage local vaults stored as a single .flowvault file on your device, the trusted handover to a beneficiary, drand-backed time-locked notes, Encrypted Send, Encrypted File Send (10 MiB self-destructing file uploads with a separate secure delete link), .fvaultencrypted backups and restore, and how Flowvault compares to ProtectedText, Standard Notes, CryptPad, and other alternatives.
 If yours isn't here, open an issue on GitHub.

 About Flowvault